Overwatchs Hero Pools are removed from tournaments

 The official statement from Molly Fender reads as follows:

-“We have a new update to release regarding Hero Pools.
+“We have a new to release regarding Hero Pools.
 We’ve listened to your feedback and have been working on the feature over and over again behind the scenes.
 Originally, we introduced Hero Pools to address issues with stagnant metas and to keep match ups exciting and fresh.
-However, we’ve found that the introduction of the Experimental Card and more frequent Hero Balance updates have helped us work toward a healthy, changing in competitive play without having to lock down Heroes.”
+However, we’ve found that the introduction of the Experimental Card and more frequent Hero Balance updates have helped us work toward a healthy, changing meta in competitive play without having to lock down Heroes.”

 Going forward, Blizzard has decided to make the following changes to Hero Pools effective immediately: